 Or, let your students work together to solve clues and beat the clock at The Escape Game Chicago in River North.
 Choose from five different themes that range from Mission: Mars to The Heist.

-Check out Chicago’s year-round calendar of events to help plan your group trip.
+There are also plenty of free things to do year-round.
+Check out Chicago’s calendar of events to help plan your group trip.